AmadeuszFilipek/super-octo-mafia/tests/curl/README.md

 ./tests.sh
 ```

-The idea is to compare current responses with valid, cached ones in order
+The idea is to use `diff` to compare current responses with valid, cached ones in order
 to check if app still behaves properly.

 Testsuite is composed from steps, that live in `steps/*.sh`.